Parent and Family Resources

 Accreditation: Find out if the child care program has been accredited by a national organization.
 The National Association for the Education of Young Children (NAEYC) and The National Association for Family Child Care (NAFCC) are the two largest organizations that accredit child care programs.

 Early childhood is the most critical time in a person’s growth.
 Because of this, parents and families need resources to make informed decisions about child care and their early learning options.
-Oregon’s Quality Rating and Improvement System (shorthand: QRIS) provides these resources and is a shining example of how Oregon is working to improve child care so that it serves a dynamic role in preparing children for school.
+Spark provides these resources and is a shining example of how Oregon is working to improve child care so that it serves a dynamic role in preparing children for school.

-More specifically, Oregon’s QRIS raises the quality and consistency of chld care and learning programs, and improves the professional development of early childhood educators through training and incentives.
+More specifically, Spark raises the quality and consistency of child care and learning programs, and improves the professional development of early childhood educators through training and incentives.
 It is a key component of Oregon’s early learning plan, and designed to align and build upon other key early learning initiatives.

 - Support early learning and development programs through providing high-quality care and education by offering free tools, incentives, and professional advice